Vishu611/Credit-Default-Prediction/README.md

 # Credit-Default-Prediction
 ![image](https://user-images.githubusercontent.com/109312561/205520245-0988e661-d4ae-42ee-bed0-36587bd6f7bd.png)

-Whether out at a restaurant or buying tickets to a concert, modern life counts on the convenience of a credit card to make daily purchases.
-It saves us from carrying large amounts of cash and also can advance a full purchase that can be paid over time.
-How do card issuers know we’ll pay back what we charge?
-That’s a complex problem with many existing solutions—and even more potential improvements, to be explored in this competition.
+Whether in a restaurant or purchasing concert tickets, contemporary life relies on the ease of a credit card to make daily expenditures.
+It relieves us from having to carry significant quantities of cash and can even advance a whole purchase that may be paid off over time.
+How do credit card companies know we'll pay back what we charge?
+This is a complicated topic with several known solutions—and even more possible enhancements, which will be investigated in this competition.

-Credit default prediction is central to managing risk in a consumer lending business.
-Credit default prediction allows lenders to optimize lending decisions, which leads to a better customer experience and sound business economics.
+Credit default prediction is critical to risk management in the consumer lending industry.
+Credit default prediction enables lenders to optimize loan decisions, resulting in a better client experience and more profitable business.